zaffnet/nteract/packages/transforms/README.md

 })

-// Find out which mimetype is the richest const mimetype = richestMimetype(bundle, standardTransforms)
+// Find out which mimetype is the richest const mimetype = richestMimetype(bundle, standardDisplayOrder, standardTransforms)

 // Get the matching React.Component for that mimetype let Transform = standardTransforms.get(mimetype)